Table of Contents:

 Here are the various formats to keep an eye on.

-These site-faking tricks deserve a guide of their own because they all have subtle nuances used by an increasing number of scammers that create fake websites.
+These site-faking tricks deserve a guide of their own because they all have subtle nuances used by an increasing number of scammers who create fake websites.
+It’s hard to keep up.

-It’s why Fila leveraged a Revenue Recovery platform like Red Points to monitor and have, so far, removed 297,795 spoof listings online.
+It’s why FILA leveraged a brand protection solution like Red Points’ to monitor spoof listings online.
+So far, it has removed 493,703 fraudulent listings.
 Other brands and executives also use Red Points to automate monitoring and taking down variants of fake websites 24/7.

 Take Robert B., a VP of Operations: